lablup/backend.ai/docs/dev/adding-kernels.rst

 Custom startup scripts (aka custom entrypoint)
 ----------------------------------------------

-When the image has preopen service ports and/or an endpoint port, Backend.AI automatically sets up application proxy tunnels as if the listening applications are already started.
+When the image has *preopen* service ports and/or an endpoint port, Backend.AI automatically sets up application proxy tunnels as if the listening applications are already started.

 To initialize and start such applications, put a shell script as ``/opt/container/bootstrap.sh`` when building the image.
-This per-image bootstrap script is executed by the agent-injected ``entrypoint.sh``.
+This per-image bootstrap script is executed as *root* by the agent-injected ``entrypoint.sh``.

 .. warning::